RandyGaul/cute_framework/doc/ecs/README.md

 * **Entity** is like a game object, defined by a collection of components.
 * **Component** is sort of like a typical [Object-Oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) object.
 It is a class or struct that you define for your game.
-* **System** is a function holding gameplay logic, and is used to update specific components.
+* **System** is a function holding gameplay logic, and is used to update entities with specific components.

 ## Component